Custom Bonded Warehousing Services

 CUSTOM Bonded Warehouse For Importers

 Do you need custom bonded warehouse services if you are an importer?
 Yes, our custom bonded warehousing services are one of our company's strong points.
-As we serve across the country, we are located near the ICDs and airports, so we can offer importers lower costs.
+Our location near ICDs and airports allows us to offer lower costs to importers, since we serve across the country.
 The company we represent is one of the leading customs clearing agents in India.

 So, the staff is fully up-to-date with customs procedures and has the best knowledge of how to handle shipments of customs-bonded warehousing under section 59 of 1962.
 Since we are custom house agents, we can provide you with better service for de-bonding and ex-bonding the cargo.
 Besides, our company specializes in international and domestic logistics, and we serve imports and exports on land, sea, and air.

 In nutshell, our companies offer full-service solutions, including freight booking, customs clearance, bonded warehousing, workforce, and transportation.

 In The Import Case - Custom Bonded Warehouse Under Section 59 of Act 1962

 Custom Bonded Warehouse Under Section 59 of Act 1962

 For more than two decades, we have been providing services in connection with Custom Bonded Warehouse under Section 59 of Customs Act 1962.
 Our bonded warehouse services are offered through our custom clearing department.
 We wanted to give you a brief update on bonded warehousing in India.